shubham72-73/30DaysOfJavaScript/30DaysOfJavaScript/02-Installation.md

 ## Download Node.js
 In order to run JavaScript in local machine, first of all you have to download [Node.js](https://nodejs.org/en).
 This serves as a JavaScript runtime environment that's means it will allow you to run JavaScript outside the browser.

-Node.js is built on top of google chrome V8 engine which is open source by google.
+Node.js is built on top of Google Chrome's V8 engine which is open source by google.

 ## Step to install
 After downloading the NodeJS, now we have to install it in our system.

+- Run the installer and follow the prompts.
+- Accept the license aggrement and choose the installation location.
+- Allow npm installation (recommended) and add NodeJS to your PATH.
+- Restart your computer after installation completed.

 ## Visual Studio Code Editor